 Unfortunately, we must temporarily ask families not to send any non-essential items in for their loved ones who are patients.
 As we cannot easily clean baking or other gift items with disinfectant wipes and due to challenges delivering items to busy clinical units, and because we need to reduce the number of people coming to the hospital who aren’t patients, we cannot accept such items at this time.

-My loved one who is an inpatient is bored without visits.
-What can I do?
+My loved one who is an inpatient is bored without visits, what can I do to help?